MoonZoon/MoonZoon/docs/backend.md

     .send_down_msg(&DownMsg::MessageReceived(message), cor_id).await;
 ```

 Where `by_session_id()` returns an _actor index_.
-Then we try to find the actor and calls its method `send_down_msg`.
+Then we try to find the actor and call its method `send_down_msg`.

 _Notes_:

 - All actor methods are asynchronous because the requested actor may live in another server or it doesn't live at all - then the Moon app has to start it and load its state into the main memory before it can process your call.
-And all those operations and the business logic processing take some time, so asynchronicity allows you to spend the time in better ways than just waiting.
+And all those operations and the business logic processing take some time so asynchronicity allows you to spend the time in better ways than just waiting.

 - Index API will change a bit during the future development to support server clusters (e.g. `get` will be probably `async`).